rana/ask-ts/README.md

 ## Philosophy

 The session file is a source of truth — not a database, not a chat window.
-Thinking lives in markdown where you edit, search, and back it up.
+Thinking lives in markdown where you work.

 `ask` stays out of your way.
 Write naturally, reference what matters, let Claude respond in the same file.
 Different conversations save to different files.
 Keep it simple.